• Skip to primary navigation

 • 1 cup rice flour roasted, sieved

-• 1 tbsp urad dal flour roasted, sieved
+• 1 tablespoon urad dal flour roasted, sieved

-• 2 tbsp fried gram dal flour just grind fried gram to a fine powder, sieve and add it
+• 2 tablespoon fried gram dal flour just grind fried gram to a fine powder, sieve and add it

 • a pinch hing